yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 {gcard}
 {gdeck}

+{% tip %}
-{tip}**Multi-Master Running example**
+**Multi-Master Running example**
-The [Multi-Master running example|SBP:WAN Replication Gateway] includes a three-way setup replicating data between three sites, this example contains a spring(java) processing unit for the spaces, but the gateway components are the same.{tip}
+The [Multi-Master running example|SBP:WAN Replication Gateway] includes a three-way setup replicating data between three sites, this example contains a spring(java) processing unit for the spaces, but the gateway components are the same.
+{% endtip %}

 # Filtering Replication Between Gateways